Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 ⚪ Fixups

+- 2023/01/16: `v1.5` apply zero padding when condition length mismatch (issue #10: `RuntimeError: The size of tensor a (77) must match the size of tensor b (154) at non-singleton dimension 0`), typo in demo filename
 - 2023/01/12: `v1.4` keep up with webui's updates (issue #9: `AttributeError: 'FrozenCLIPEmbedderWithCustomWords' object has no attribute 'process_text'`)
 - 2022/12/13: `#bdd8bed` fixup no working when negative prompt is left empty (issue #6: `neg_prompts[-1] IndexError: List index out of range`)
 - 2022/11/27: `v1.2-fix2` keep up with webui's updates (error `ImportError: FrozenCLIPEmbedderWithCustomWords`)